morganalbertsen/final-project/README.md

 # final-project

 *This repository contains code for my final project in BAIS:3300, which is a website portfolio of various projects I have completed and other accomplishments of mine while in college.
-THis final project required me to use all the skills I've learned in Digital Project Management this semester.
-These skills include static web applications, user experience, accessibility, HTML5, and CSS3.
+This final project required me to use all the skills I've learned in Digital Project Management this semester.
+These skills include static web applications, user experience, accessibility, HTML5, and CSS3.*

 # Installation instructions
 1. Copy my code URL